aaronland/fingerprint/README.md

 ![](docs/images/fingerprint-local-640.jpg)

 There is also support for saving and loading individual drawings to the browser's local cache, using the [localforage](https://github.com/localForage/localForage) library.
-The application will also "auto save" the current drawing every 60 seconds (to a cache entry named `work in progress`).
-This is largely to account for the fact that there are many scenarios in a web application context in which a drawing can be lost.
+The application will also "auto save" the current drawing every 60 seconds to a cache entry named `work in progress`.
+This is largely to account for the fact that there are many scenarios in a web application context by which a drawing can be lost.

 ### Offline support